elimS2/prompt-manager/docs/features/enhanced-prompt-list.md

 The prompt list page has been enhanced to provide a better user experience with inline content preview and quick copy functionality.
 Users can now view and copy prompt content directly from the list without navigating to individual prompt pages.

+> Related: Popular Tags selected state and toggling behavior is documented in `docs/features/popular-tags-selected-state.md`.

 ## Key Features

 ### 1. Inline Content Preview